nickhanrahan/nickhanrahan/README.md

 - My name is Nick Hanrahan.
 - I am the subterranean spectacle.
-- Navigating in spite of limitations in IQ, opportunities, and time.
+- In spite of limitations in IQ, opportunities, and time.